Drivers at the age of 50 are likely enjoying some of the lowest car insurance rates in their lives.

 Car insurance discounts for 50-year-olds

-The three most significant factors for getting the lowest insurance rates are to stay accident-free, have a clean, infraction-free driving record and maintain a good credit score.
+The three most significant factors in getting the lowest insurance rates are staying accident-free, maintaining a clean, infraction-free driving record and maintaining a good credit score.

 After that, it pays to look for various discounts and affiliations that could bring further savings.